Skip to main content

 Intracellular signaling from activated PKA and PKC

 Let's discuss a particularly important scaffolding protein, the A-kinase-anchoring protein (AKAP).
-There are 13 classes of these containing 50 different members.
+There are 13 classes containing 50 different members.
 These proteins bind PKA through its regulatory subunit, where cAMP can mediate the activation of the holoenzyme (R4C4).
-In addition, AKAPs can bind other signaling proteins including PKC and phosphatases, the latter of which in turn counter-regulate signaling by phosphoproteins.
-For example, the bound phosphatases can dephosphorylate PKC to deactivate it as well as other downstream phosphoproteins.
+In addition, AKAPs can bind other signaling proteins, including PKC and phosphatases, the latter of which, in turn, counter-regulate signaling by phosphoproteins.
+For example, the bound phosphatases can dephosphorylate PKC, thereby deactivating it, as well as other downstream phosphoproteins.
 AKAPs can also bind phosphodiesterase, the enzyme that converts cAMP to AMP, returning signaling to baseline levels.
 AKAPs localize key signaling enzymes to sites where biologically appropriate protein targets are localized.
-In addition, they decrease indiscriminate phosphorylation of other off-target proteins elsewhere in the cell.
+Additionally, they prevent the indiscriminate phosphorylation of other off-target proteins throughout the cell.
 They may also allosterically regulate the activity of bound signaling proteins.

 Here are some examples of AKAPs in humans (from UniProt).
 Note that one (12) also binds PKC